ABZB/Pokemon-Rom-Balancer/readme.txt

 Section I: Purpose

+	To make all Pokemon competitive.
+The difficulty is also  increased, as even a Raticate has a BST of 600.

 Section II: Description of Edits
 	This program scales the Base Stat Totals of all Pokemon as follows: